jnozzi/cocoadev.com/markdown/InstanceCounting.md

  *                 counting started.
  *
  *                 If instance counting has not been started this function
- *                 raised an exception of type General/IXInvalidStateException
+ *                 raised an exception of type IXInvalidStateException
  *                 is raised.
  *
  */
-int General/IXInstanceCountForClass( Class class );
+int IXInstanceCountForClass( Class class );

 /*!
- * @function       General/IXAllInstanceCounts
+ * @function       IXAllInstanceCounts
  * @abstract       Returns a dictionary containing all the counts for all classes
  * @discussion     The keys of the dictionary are the classes, the value
- *                 is an object of type General/IXCount.
+ *                 is an object of type IXCount.
  *
  *                 If instance counting has not been started this function
- *                 raised an exception of type General/IXInvalidStateException
+ *                 raised an exception of type IXInvalidStateException
  *                 is raised.
  */
-General/NSDictionary *General/IXAllInstanceCounts( void );
+NSDictionary *IXAllInstanceCounts( void );

 /*!
- * @class          General/IXCount
+ * @class          IXCount
  * @abstract       A simple counter class.
  * @discussion     Dictionaries take only objects as values, and the instance
  *                 counting scheme needs a counter, so instead of creating
- *                 and destroying lots of General/NSNumbers just to increment
+ *                 and destroying lots of NSNumbers just to increment
- *                 and decrement the instance count of a class, General/IXCount is used.
+ *                 and decrement the instance count of a class, IXCount is used.
  *                 You can increment, decrement and get the value.
 Everything you need.
  */
-@interface General/IXCount : General/NSObject {
+@interface IXCount : NSObject {
 	int i;
 }